dmarx/obsidian_vault/Avoidance of Rejection.md

 1. **Self-Esteem**: Rejection can have a significant impact on an individual's self-esteem.
 Avoidance of rejection helps maintain a stable and positive self-view.
 2. **Cognitive Biases**: Individuals may exhibit cognitive biases such as overestimating the likelihood of rejection or the negative consequences of rejection.
-3. **Attachment Styles**: People with insecure attachment styles, particularly those with anxious or avoidant attachment, are more likely to exhibit behaviors aimed at avoiding rejection.
+3. **[[Attachment|Attachment Styles]]**: People with insecure attachment styles, particularly those with anxious or avoidant attachment, are more likely to exhibit behaviors aimed at avoiding rejection.

 ### Strategies for Avoiding Rejection